Australian Story: "Beyond Reasonable Doubt"

-"Beyond Reasonable Doubt" was Australian Story’s first ever three-part profile with three episodes broadcast in 2006 on 17 July 24 and 31 July.
-The case generated heated public debate and was of great interest to The Australian public at the time.
-It followed three men, Fazzari, Pereiras and Martinez who had been convicted for the murder of Phillip Walsham in 1998.
-The episodes focus heavily on Mirella Scaramella, the girlfriend of Fazzari and her efforts to fight the verdict.
+"Beyond Reasonable Doubt" was the first ever three-part profile for Australian Story, with the three episodes broadcast in 2006 starting on 17 July.
+At the time, the case attracted national public interest and generated heated debate.
+It followed three men, Fazzari, Pereiras and Martinez, who had been convicted for the murder of Phillip Walsham in 1998.
+The episodes focus heavily on Mirella Scaramella, the girlfriend of Fazzari, and her efforts to fight the verdict.
 A year following this Australian Story profile, the three men were exonerated by the Western Australia Court of Appeal.

 "Unbreakable"

 The Australian Story special entitled "Unbreakable" detailed the experience of competitor Garry Robinson who managed to survive a Black Hawk helicopter crash in Afghanistan in 2010 and went on to compete in the Invictus Games.
 The episode is notable because it attracted a complete audience of 2 million people.
 Most episodes generally garner an audience of 1 million people.
-"Unbreakable" aired on Monday 15 October 2018.
-Australian Story spoke exclusively to Prince Harry throughout this episode, as he is the founder of the Invictus Games.
+"Unbreakable" aired on Monday 15 October 2018.Australian Story spoke exclusively to Prince Harry throughout this episode, as he is the founder of the Invictus Games.
 He was interviewed from inside Kensington Palace.